Angienoelhaverly/Button_Biology/README.md

 * Deliverable 2: Create a Bubble Chart
 * Deliverable 3: Create a Gauge Chart
 * Deliverable 4: Customize the Dashboard

 ## Summary
+The project was designed to demonstrate the use of Javascript, Plotly, D3.js and Bootstrap.
+The source data describes bacterial cultures sampled from 153 volunteers.
+Test subjects may chose a test subject's ID number from a dropdown menu to see a variety of data about the collected bacteria.